grackle-project/grackle/doc/source/InstallTest.rst

 By using docker in these tests, we may also eventually see some benefits when it's time to start adding GPU support (we'll probably want to perform test builds in docker containers with CUDA/HIP when developing on platforms without supported GPUs).

 Finally it's worth discussing a hypothetical concern: there may be drawbacks to tying these tests to a single external tool.
-We aren't very worried because
+We aren't very worried because:

 - If this ever does become an actual problem, we can always add support for using ``podman``, which was designed with the same interface as docker.

 - In fact, the `cibuildwheel <https://cibuildwheel.pypa.io/en/stable/>`_ project demonstrated that it's pretty straight-forward to support both tools (the internal logic of installtest.py actually reuses some logic from cibuildwheel).